HarryMayne/faithfulness/README.md

-# faithfulness
+# A Positive Case for Faithfulness: LLM Self-Explanations Help Predict Model Behavior

-Code for the paper "A Positive Case for Faithfulness: LLM Self-Explanations Help Predict Model Behavior"
+Code to be added soon.